ciceroOslo/iamcompact-validation-ui/README.md

 * In the repo directory, type `streamlit run ui/main.py`
 * Go to `http://localhost:8501` in your browser.

-To run the app in a production server, simply download the data and run the Docker file at the source directory.
+To run the app in a production server, build and run a docker image from `ui/Dockerfile`.
+This can also be done locally on your computer if you are familiar with using Docker and don't want to create a separate Python environment.
+The commands are (assuming you want to name your image `iamcompact_validation_ui`:

+* While in the `ui/` directory: `docker build -t iamcompact_validation_ui .` (make sure to include the final `.` period!)
+* Run the image: `docker run -p 8501:8501 iamcompact_validation_ui`.
+The `-p` option is needed to connect to the required network port.

 ## Documentation